-Pope Francis Names America's First Black Cardinal
+Pope Francis Names America's 1st Black Cardinal

 "With a very grateful and humble heart, I thank Pope Francis for this appointment which will allow me to work more closely with him in caring for Christ's Church," Gregory said in a statement.

 Gregory, 72, has served in many high-profile positions within the church.
-He was elected president of the U.S. Conference of Catholic Bishops in 2001.
+When he was elected president of the U.S. Conference of Catholic Bishops in 2001, he became the first African-American to hold the office.
+At the time, he said he considered his election "an expression of the love of the Catholic Church for people of color," adding that he hoped it would inspire those Black people who are "lukewarm in their faith" to renew their commitment to the church.

 It was during Gregory's tenure that bishops adopted a "Charter for the Protection of Children and Young People" to address the growing sexual abuse scandal throughout the church.

+Gregory, one of the country's most high-profile African American church officials, hasn't been afraid to publicly wade into potentially controversial issues.

+"You cannot be a Catholic and sit on the sidelines," he told young adult Catholics at a "Theology on Tap" gathering last year.
+"To be a member of the Church means you've got to get in and get your hands dirty in the mix of the whole arena of faith from what we believe and profess to how we live and treat one another."

 Gregory began his church career as a priest for the Archdiocese of Chicago in 1973.
 Ten years later he was ordained an auxiliary bishop, and by 2005 he had become archbishop of Atlanta.
 In 2019 he was appointed as archbishop of Washington after Cardinal Donald Wuerl resigned after being accused of covering up sexual abuse scandals during his tenure as the bishop of Pittsburgh.